 This is when we introduce the actual sensation of tooth brushing.
 This week is critical.
 Really try to make it a good experience and don’t fight your pet.
 Take it slow, but do it every day.
 Show them the supplies, brush their cheeks and lips.
 Then put a dab of toothpaste on the brush and touch the brush to your pet’s teeth.
 You don’t need to do the entire mouth.
 Start with the big canine teeth in the front, then gradually build up to doing more teeth every day.

 Ready to get started?
 We recommend a triple-sided toothbrush, designed specifically for all of your pet’s nooks and crannies.
-For another line of defense, consider using HealthyMouth for dogs and cats.
-HealthyMouth helps prevent the accumulation of bacteria, reducing plaque and keeping your pet’s mouth cleaner in between dental cleanings.
-You simply add it to your pet’s drinking water.
+For another line of defense, consider supplementing your pet's diet with Greenies or Perio Support Pro.
+These products help prevent the accumulation of bacteria, reduce plaque and keep your pet’s mouth cleaner in between dental cleanings.

 Because dental disease can also hide along the gum line and in places you can’t easily see, we recommend that every pet has an occasional full dental cleaning from a full-service veterinarian, especially for pets over 3 years of age.